Artistry-mods/.github/profile/README.md

 ### Head Artist: Ruby
 They made all the Blockixel textures for fun.
 They're crazy.
 ### Head Programmer: Herr Chaos
 The first coder to have joined the project.
-And ~~I hate my life~~ they hate there life because of, mostly, updating.
+And ~~I hate my life~~ they hate their life because of, mostly, updating.

 ## Join the dc
 [HERE, JOIN, BRUH](https://discord.gg/jufZucSF24)